-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Due to group cash pooling arrangements, the company is dependent on a letter of support provided by its ultimate parent company, Scotia Gas Networks Limited.
+In assessing the company's ability to continue as a going concern we therefore obtained a copy of the letter of support and considered the Group's going concern assessment and its ability to provide that support.

-- Due to groups cash pooling arrangements the company is dependent on a letter of support provided by its ultimate parent company, Scotia Gas Networks Limited.
-In assessing the company's ability to continue as a going concern we therefore obtained a copy of the letter of support and considered the group's going concern assessment and its ability to provide that support. - The following are the procedures we performed over that group assessment which supports the company assessment to the extent necessary to conclude on the company's ability to continue as a going concern: - Understanding and walking through management's process for and controls related to assessing going concern including discussion with management to ensure all key factors were taken into account; - Obtaining and performing mechanical integrity testing on management's going concern model, which is for the period to 31 July 2022, and which includes details of facilities available, covenant calculations, and the results of management's scenario planning; - Comparing to the debt agreements both the maturity profile of the debt and the covenants that are required to be met within the going concern period; - Agreeing the forecasts underpinning the going concern model to the Board-approved budget for FY 2022 and the Board-approved strategic plan;
+The following are the procedures we performed over that group assessment which supports the Company assessment to the extent necessary to conclude on the company's ability to continue as a going concern:

+- Understanding and walking through management's process for and controls related to assessing going concern including discussion with management to ensure all key factors were taken into account; - Obtaining and performing mechanical integrity testing on management's going concern model, which is for the period to 31 July 2023, and which includes details of facilities available, covenant calculations, and the results of management's scenario planning; - Comparing to the debt agreements both the maturity profile of the debt and the covenants that are required to be met within the going concern period;

-- Challenging how these forecasts have been revised to reflect any impact of COVID-19; challenging key assumptions within the forecasts with the assistance of our regulatory specialist team and with reference to the GD2 regulatory regime; - Evaluating management's historical forecasting accuracy by comparing budgets to actual results; Assessing the consistency of the going concern assessment with information obtained from other areas of the audit, such as the goodwill impairment testing; - Performing reverse stress testing on the going concern model by understanding what reduction in EBITDA would be required before liquidity is exhausted and considering the likelihood of the events required to breach the covenants; - Evaluating the Group's ability to undertake mitigating actions and considering whether those actions are within the Group's control and the timing of when they could be implemented; and - Reviewing the going concern disclosures in the annual report to ensure that they are in accordance with the reporting standards.
+- Challenging key assumptions within the forecasts with the assistance of our specialist teams and with reference to the GD2 regulatory regime; - Challenging management's forecasts with reference to the audited results for the year ended 31 March 2022; - Evaluated how these forecasts have been revised to reflect any impact of COVID-19, climate change and the war in Ukraine; - Evaluating management's historical forecasting accuracy by comparing budgets to actual results; - Assessing the consistency of the going concern assessment with information obtained from other areas of the audit; - Performing reverse stress testing on the going concern model by understanding what reduction in EBITDA would be required before liquidity is exhausted and considering the likelihood of the events required to breach the covenants; and - Evaluating the Group's ability to undertake mitigating actions and considering whether those actions are within the Group's control and the timing of when they could be implemented;

+We reviewed the going concern disclosures in the company financial statements to ensure that they are in accordance with the reporting standards.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the period to 31 July 2022.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of 12 months (to 31 July 2023) from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
+Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.